 We will discuss these three groups successively in more detail.
-Since we are aiming for accuracies of better than the present state-ofthe-art (parts in 10^{13}) we will discard as unimportant only those effects which lead to fractional uncertainties of less than 10^{-14} .
+Since we are aiming for accuracies of better than the present state-of-the-art (parts in 10) we will discard as unimportant only those effects which lead to fractional uncertainties of less than 10-14.
 At this point it should be emphasized that the following discussion is based on our present state of knowledge.
 There might well be other methods and techniques which could be used, and there might be additional sources of uncertainty of which we are not yet aware.
+We also are not going to discuss basic physical and engineering details of the various techniques and devices.
+They may be found in the referenced literature.
+In particular, Refs.
+[11-15] will give an introduction to the problem area in historic perspective.